freebsd/freebsd-quarterly/2020q3/docng.md

 system.
 Other benefits of using Hugo is that we can use other technologies aside from AsciiDoctor, like MarkDown, RST, Pandoc, etc.

-The remaining things can be reduced in:
+The remaining of remaining things include:
-- Finish the conversion of some books to AsciiDoctor
+- Finish the conversion of some books to AsciiDoctor,
-- Get some tweaks in our CSS to be responsive
+- Get some tweaks in our CSS to be responsive,
-- Some AsciiDoctor extensions to create an index of tables and figures
+- Some AsciiDoctor extensions to create an index of tables and figures,
-- Make a general review :)
+- Make a general review.

-The dates to make the migration still need to be discussed.
+The dates for making the migration have yet to be discussed.

-Patches, comments and objections are always welcome :)
+Patches, comments and objections are always welcome.